 Despite The Archies cartoon characters being unknown in Britain, Sugar Sugar topped the charts there also, in November 1969.
 The song became the biggest-selling single of 1969 and was The Archies’ only UK hit.

-Prior to The Archies, Ron Dante had provided the voice for another fictitious group, The Detergents, who had enjoyed an American hit with Leader of the Laundromat (a humorous take on The Shangri-Las‘ Leader Of The Pack).
+Prior to The Archies, Ron Dante had provided the voice for another fictitious group, The Detergents, who had enjoyed an American hit in 1964 with Leader of the Laundromat (a humorous take on The Shangri-Las‘ Leader Of The Pack).